 Entrepreneurs: Bryan DeLuca, Matt McClard, Tom Browning and Kelly Largent

-Foot Cardigan is a sock subscription service that delivers fun and quirky socks right to customers’ front doors on a monthly basis.
+Foot Cardigan offers fun and quirky socks directly to customers with their monthly sock subscription service.
 Bryan DeLuca and Matt McClard are the founders of Foot Cardigan

 Each month, a designed pair of socks arrive at the customers’ door for a monthly subscription fee of $9 per month.
-For a subscription fee of just $11 per month, parents can subscribe to have two deliveries of socks for their child per month.
+When parents subscribe to a subscription fee of just $11 per month their child will have two deliveries of socks per month.

-After the airing of the episode, Foot Cardigan sold nearly 90,000 pairs of socks within the next five days.
+Within the next five days after the airing of the episode, Foot Cardigan sold nearly 90,000 pairs of socks.

 |$300,000 for 20%||NO DEAL||NO SHARK|